AdSense Mobile vs Desktop Fill Rate Gap (2026 Fix)

-Why the gap exists — three layers
+Why the gap exists — four layers

 Layer 1: Advertiser demand (structural, ~40% of the gap)

-Desktop advertisers buy specific creative sizes — 728×90, 300×250, 970×250 — at scale.
-Mobile has fewer “standard” formats with the same depth of inventory.
-The 300×250 mobile slot has good demand; the 320×100 mobile leaderboard and the 320×50 banner do not.
-Vignette and anchor have decent fill but lower CPMs.
+Desktop advertisers buy specific creative sizes — 728×90, 300×250, 970×250 — at scale, so inventory depth is high.
+Mobile has fewer “standard” formats with the same depth of demand.
+The 300×250 mobile slot has strong demand; the 320×100 mobile leaderboard and the 320×50 banner have much less.
+Anchor has good fill and is one of the better-performing mobile formats, but the average over all mobile formats stays below desktop.

 Layer 2: Viewability (configuration, ~30% of the gap)